Qumulo/docs/_includes/content-reuse/admin-guides/connecting-to-external-services/creating-using-access-tokens-to-authenticate-external-services-qumulo-core.md

 <a id="json-bearer-token"></a>

-The `auth_create_access_token` command returns a JSON response that contains the bearer token body and the access token ID, which you can use to manage the access token.
+The {% include qq.html command="auth_create_access_token" %} command returns a JSON response that contains the bearer token body and the access token ID, which you can use to manage the access token.

 ```json
 {